 Ball pythons are so named because when threatened they roll themselves into a tight ball, tucking their head inside their coils.

 Young ball pythons grow about a foot a year for three years.
-They can live for a long time with proper care (up to about 50 years although 20 to 30 appears to be more typical).
+They can live for a long time with proper care.

 Housing Ball Pythons